 AI — by which I mean all of it, both today’s algorithmic intelligence and tomorrow’s true artificial consciousness — has the genuine potential to render the great mass of people not just superfluous but an outright burden.
 There will be no reason, in a politico-economic sense, for most of them to exist since neither their labor nor their vote will empower the ruling class.

-As the experts point out, it isn’t that machines will take over and humanity will serve them.
-It’s that they will become the tools by which most of humanity serves a fraction of it.
+It isn’t that machines will take over and destroy humanity.
+It’s that they will become the tools by which a tiny, infinitesimal fraction of humanity enslaves the rest of it.

 And if we rebel?
 When AI produces the food, manufactures the goods, and comprises the military, there will no longer be anything to stop the powers-that-be from reproducing and extending the “solutions” that have repeatedly occurred throughout human history: from Stalinist Russia to the pogroms of medieval Europe to the Khmer Rouge to the Rwandan genocide and on and on, right up to what’s going on in Myanmar at the time I’m writing this.

 Wherever we go, there we are.
-With whatever tools we invent, the hand that holds them is still a human one.
+Whatever tools we invent, the hand that holds them is still a human one.

 If we accept the simple premise that history is not done, is likely never done, we must also accept that, sooner or later, another calamity will occur, which means we are living through an interregnum period.